-For each model architecture and for each learning setting (i.e., with and without solver in the \LOOP) we train our \LOOP~ model 5 times and report the test MSE of our model, the solver, and the ground truth.
-In addition, for the set transformer architecture, we report the test performance of our trained \LOOP~ model and the solver as a function of the number of training samples.
-Figure \ref{fig:regression} show cases our results for the linear and nonlinear regression problems.
-We see that while for all architectures \LOOP~ is able to perform comparable with the solver, for the Set Transformer architecture the gap between \LOOP~ and the solver becomes very small.
+For each model architecture and each learning setting (i.e., with and without solver in the \LOOP) we train our \LOOP~ model 5 times and report the test MSE of our model, the solver, and the ground truth.
+Figure \ref{fig:qual} shows sample qualitative results of our nonlinear regression experiments with ground truth, solver, and \LOOP~results overlayed on the observed noisy data.
+In addition, for the Set Transformer architecture, we report the test performance of our trained \LOOP~ model and the solver as a function of the number of training samples (Figure \ref{fig:regression}).
+We see that while for all architectures \LOOP~ is able to perform comparable with the solver, for the Set Transformer architecture the gap between \LOOP~ and the solver is the smallest.